-This help article will help walk you through receiving client funds into Studio Designer to apply to invoices and proposals or just hold in funds available until you are ready to apply them.
+This article will help walk you through receiving client funds into Studio Designer which you can then apply to invoices and proposals, or just hold in Funds Available until you are ready to apply them.

 - Apply Payment To Items From Funds Available

 Each method serves a different purpose depending on what your goal is exactly with your client's funds.

 Before you receive the funds, it's important to first figure out whether or not you are ready to apply funds directly to proposals, invoices or items or have the funds go directly to the client's Funds Available account to apply at a later date.

 Once you've determined whether you're ready to apply the funds, you can select one of the four Payment Methods outlined below depending on where you want the money to go: